FlyingCow/shortas/ui/dashboard/TROUBLESHOOTING.md

 ## Browser Authentication Dialog Issue

-If you're seeing a browser standard login dialog instead of the custom login UI, here are the solutions:
+If you're seeing a browser standard login dialog instead of the Keycloak login UI, here are the solutions:

 ### Quick Fix: Use Mock Data